artica/website/_posts/blog/2015-01-14-creativehubs.markdown

 ![](/assets/images/2015-01-14-creative_hubs.jpg)

-We had the honor to be invited for this great event and to do a short presentation of Artica's work.
-Creative Hubs are the next big thing in what concerns to the [Creative Industries][1] empowerment, and we are very pleased to be known as a reference inside this sector.
+We had the honor of being invited to this great event and do a short presentation of Artica's work.
+Creative Hubs are the next big thing in the [Creative Industries][1] empowerment, and we are very pleased to be recognized as a reference in the field.

-After the presentation we had a good time talking with the [ConstroiSons][2], [Buinho][3] and [Trienal de Arquitectura][4] krews.
+After the presentation, we had a good time talking to the [ConstroiSons][2], [Buinho][3] and [Trienal de Arquitectura][4] crews.

-Big thanks to the [British Council][5] and [Addict][6] for the oppostunity to show our work!!
+Big thanks to the [British Council][5] and [Addict][6] for the opportunity to show our work!

 ![](/assets/images/2015-01-14-guilherme_creativehubs.jpg)

-Panoramic foto credits goes to Bruno Canas, thanks mate!
+Panoramic foto by Bruno Canas, thanks mate!

 [1]: http://en.wikipedia.org/wiki/Creative_industries
 [2]: http://www.constroisons.com/